-Shot in a documentary format, Travel Channel’s new show ‘Portals to Hell’ follows hosts Jack Osbourne and Katrina Weidman, in their quest to uncover the truth behind the infamy of some of the most haunted sites in America.
+Shot in a documentary format, ‘Portals to Hell’ follows hosts Jack Osbourne and Katrina Weidman, in their quest to uncover the truth behind the infamy of some of the most haunted sites in America.
 Often, these sites have been purported to be portals to the Underworld.
-In its press release regarding the show, Travel Channe says “Hauntings exist all over the world, but there are a few locations with sordid pasts and dark histories that are especially sinister and purported to be doorways to the spirit underworld.
+While describing the show in its press release, Travel Channel’s had this to say: “Hauntings exist all over the world, but there are a few locations with sordid pasts and dark histories that are especially sinister and purported to be doorways to the spirit underworld.
 In Travel Channel’s new series ‘Portals to Hell’ television personality and executive producer Jack Osbourne, and paranormal researcher and investigator Katrina Wiedman, join forces to explore this phenomenon, investigating each haunted location in search of irrefutable evidence that a spirit world exists, and death is not the end.”

 Comprising of eight, one-hour long episodes, the show features a separate haunted location in each of its installments.
 The first episode of the show takes hosts Jack and Katrina to the allegedly haunted Alaskan Hotel in Juneau, Alaska.
 Established as a gold mining hotel, the Alaskan hotel was initially built for luxury.
 However, a notorious past of crime and prostitution, has fed to its infamous reputation of a hub for demonic activities.